skadeb87/azuremonitor2syslog/README.md

   * SYSLOG_SERVER: The remote syslog server
   * SYSLOG_PORT: The port syslog service is running
   * SYSLOG_PROTOCOL: TCP or UDP

+*Stop the Function App

+*Navigate to the Function App's Kudu Diagnostic Console [functionAppName].scm.azurewebsites.net/DebugConsole

+*Navigate to Debug Console > CMD

+*In the console Navigate to the Function App root (i.e. D:\home\site\wwwroot)

+*Run ```npm i -g azure-functions-core-tools@core --unsafe-perm true``` to get the latest version of core tools

+*Navigate back to the Function App Root if necessary

+*Run ```func extensions install -p Microsoft.Azure.WebJobs.Extensions.EventHubs -v 3.0.0```

-  Note: Make sure the EventHub function app extension is installed.
-See: https://github.com/Azure/azure-functions-host/wiki/Updating-your-function-app-extensions
+  Note: Make sure the lastet version of the EventHub function app extension is used.
+See the table in: https://github.com/Azure/azure-functions-host/wiki/Updating-your-function-app-extensions